tuliopaim/EasyCqrs/README.md

 }
 ```

-    The InputValidatior class is also optional
+    The InputValidatior class is optional

 ### CommandHandler
-The CommandHandler must inherit from `ICommandHandler<TCommandInput, TCommandResult>` and implement the `Handle` method.
+The CommandHandler is where your orchestration will be, mapping to entity, calls to Services, Repositories, anything that you need to do in order to complete your command mission.

+It must inherit from `ICommandHandler<TCommandInput, TCommandResult>`, `TCommandInput` been your specific CommandInput, `TCommandResult` been your CommandResult, specific or not.

+You must implement the abstract `Handle` method, this is the method that MediatR will call when you send a CommandInput

-If you dont disabled the pipelines at startup, MediatR will make sure that your input will be logged and validated and every unhandled exception inside the `Handle` scope will be treated.
+If you dont disabled the pipelines at startup, MediatR will make sure that your CommandInput will be logged and validated and every unhandled exception inside the `Handle` scope will be treated.

 ``` csharp
 public class NewPersonCommandHandler : ICommandHandler<NewPersonCommandInput, NewPersonCommandResult>